apache/flink/README.md

 # ozone

 This is the source code repository of the Stratosphere research project.
-See www.stratosphere.eu
+See www.stratosphere.eu for project details, publications, etc

-Ozone is the name of the most advanced, production ready Stratosphere distribution.
+ozone is the codename of the latest Stratosphere distribution.

 Build Status: [![Build Status](https://travis-ci.org/dimalabs/ozone.png)](https://travis-ci.org/dimalabs/ozone)

 ## Getting Started
-Below are three little 5-minutes tutorials that guide you through the first steps: Building, Running and Developing!
+Below are three short tutorials that guide you through the first steps: Building, running and developing.

 ###  Build From Source

-This tutorial lets you build Stratosphere on your own system.
+This tutorial shows how to build Stratosphere on your own system.
 Please open a bug report if you have any troubles!

 #### Requirements
 * Unix-like environment (We use Linux, Mac OS X, it should run with cygwin)